 Serving the same ad for a product someone has recently bought only serves to annoy people — so use burn tags to remove individuals from a selection once they reach a booking confirmation page.

 This necessary silent treatment can even be activated through old-fashioned in-store transactions via a data management solution to orchestrate digital and offline systems: think using email receipts to match CRM or loyalty card data to online channels within a single customer profile.

 Then next time, you can add them to an upsell campaign.

 Having a human conversation with your customers is not a futuristic dream.
-Data management technology to make relevant, cross-channel customer journeys happen across Facebook, CRM, Email, Mobile App, Beacon technology, and beyond, is here and ready to use.
+Data management technology can enable you to make relevant, cross-channel customer journeys happen across Facebook, CRM, email, mobile apps, beacon technology, and beyond.

-It’s up to the marketers to determine which technology is best for their business, learn how to use it, and start to experiment to orchestrate this omnichannel dialogue well: to keep their prospects front-of-mind with people-based marketing.
-Your customers won’t wait for you to overhaul your marketing platforms – and neither should you.
+It's great if your goal is to keep your prospects front-of-mind with people-based marketing.
+But it's up to marketers to determine which technology is best for their business, learn how to use it, and start experimenting with orchestrating this omnichannel dialogue.
+Your customers won’t wait for you to overhaul your marketing platforms — and neither should you.

-Instead, let’s start today to create customer journeys which mean it’s a pleasure to remove Adblockers.
-Let's take marketing to the next level by building on your existing technology, adding what's needed, and keeping your customers around for longer.
+Instead, let’s start today to create customer journeys that make it a pleasure to remove Adblockers.
+Let's take marketing to the next level by building on your existing technology, adding what's needed, and keeping your customers around longer.

 Customer satisfaction ladders up to customer retention, loyalty, and advocacy — and it all starts with better personalization through customer data.
 Get the best new strategies and insights in our insights hub: